-In January of 1964, President Lyndon B. Johnson declared The War on Poverty in his State of the Union speech.
-Shortly thereafter, Sargent Shriver took the lead in assembling a panel of experts to develop a comprehensive child development program that would help communities meet the needs of disadvantaged preschool children.
-Among these experts were Dr. Robert Cooke, a pediatrician at John Hopkins University, and Dr. Edward Zigler, a professor of psychology and director of the Child Study Center at Yale University.
+Sargent Shriver soon took the lead in assembling a panel of experts to develop a comprehensive child development program that would help communities meet the needs of disadvantaged preschool children.
+Among these experts were Dr. Robert Cooke, a pediatrician at Johns Hopkins University, and Dr. Edward Zigler, a professor of psychology and director of the Child Study Center at Yale University.

-In 2011, the Designation Renewal System (DRS) established five-year grant periods for all Head Start service awards.
+In 2011, the Designation Renewal System (DRS) Visit disclaimer page established five-year grant periods for all Head Start service awards.
 Any agency which met a specified condition Visit disclaimer page during the course of the grant period would not be eligible for funding without competition.
 Instead, interested agencies would be given the opportunity to compete to provide Head Start and Early Head Start services in that area through a funding opportunity announcement (FOA) Visit disclaimer page .
 Many agencies receive additional five-year grants without competing for funding.

-Head Start programs have served more than 36 million children since 1965, growing from an eight-week demonstration project to include full day/year services and many program options.
+Head Start programs have served more than 36 million children since 1965, growing from an eight-week demonstration project to include full-day/full-year services and many program options.
 Currently, Head Start grants are administered by the U.S. Department of Health and Human Services, Administration for Children and Families.
-Head Start programs serve over a million children and their families each year in urban and rural areas in all 50 states, the District of Columbia, Puerto Rico and the U.S. territories, including American Indian, Alaskan Native and Migrant/Seasonal communities.
+Head Start programs serve over 1 million children and their families each year in urban, suburban, and rural areas in all 50 states, the District of Columbia, Puerto Rico, and U.S. territories, including American Indian and Alaska Native and Migrant and Seasonal communities.